SdtElectronics/jekyll-theme-antarctica/README.md

 There are three ways to install:
 * If you are hosting the site by yourself, you may prefer to [install as a gem-based theme](https://jekyllrb.com/docs/themes/#installing-a-theme)
 * If you are hosting the site on Github pages, you can [install as a remote theme](https://github.blog/2017-11-29-use-any-theme-with-github-pages/)
-* You can also fork the master branch of this repository
+* You can also fork the release branch of this repository

 ## Customization
 Customizable options are under [_config.yml](_config.yml).
 Coments inside will help you to edit them.